Synapses – Nervous Communication Ep 5

 Summary

-• Synapses transmit nerve impulses between neurones.
+• Synapses are junctions between neurones.

 • Neurotransmitters bind to specific receptors on the postsynaptic membrane.